deadlyedge/art-gallery-next/README.md

 10. ~~landing picture title show.~~
 11. members conversation are separated by events, which should not. maybe should remove event and content dependencies. considering...
 12. ~~show content privercy in content page.~~
-13. upvote and downvote for a content
+13. ?upvote and downvote for a content?
 14. ~~add goto my events on landing page and landing page should allow logged in users to view.~~
+15. ~~try vercel for fast deployment.~~
+16. ~~mobile landing page~~
+17. ~~add AI Image Art Appreciation for content image description.~~
+18. ~~add google safe search for image~~
-15. signin and signup logic, invite link modified, need more test.
-Current logic is, if a user come to this site with a invite code, he can sign in or sign up, and the invite code will be lost. and they can only re-paste the invite link to go to the event. which sounds complicated and doesn't make sense to me. onthought: initial a default event for new users. so sign up of login should never lost the invite code.
+19. ~~Current logic is, if a user come to this site with a invite code, he can sign in or sign up, and the invite code will be lost. and they can only re-paste the invite link to go to the event. which sounds complicated and doesn't make sense to me.~~
-16. ~~try vercel for fast deployment.~~
-17. ~~mobile landing page~~
-18. ~~add AI Image Art Appreciation for content image description.~~
-19. ~~add google safe search for image~~
+20. signin and signup logic, invite link modified, need more test. onthought: initial a default event for new users. so sign up of login should never lost the invite code.
-20. debug /setup
+21. debug /setup
-21. move event image to content and add 'to event title image'
+22. move event image to content and add 'to event title image'
-22. minimal members lists in event and content pages.
+23. ~~minimal members lists in event and content pages.~~
-23. unread direct messages.(new messages alert)
+24. unread direct messages.(new messages alert)
+25. i18n.